 Several technical, regulatory, and permitting issues are inherent in each of the above project schedules.
-An overall programmatic risk assessment has been competed and is being maintained for the Salt Program and individual project risk assessments are being maintained for each project.
+An overall programmatic risk assessment has been completed and is being maintained for the Salt Program and individual project risk assessments are being maintained for each project.
 The primary risks with the DDA process are not considered to be technical feasibility risks.
-Facility modification construction activities are complete and system testing is in progress to support this activity.
-Testing is not anticipated to result in major rework that affects mission objectives.
-The most significant technical risk in the DDA process is the potential for higher activity salt solutions than expected.
+Facility modification construction and testing activities are complete.
+The most significant technical risk in the DDA process is the potential for higher activity salt solutions during salt dissolution than expected.
 The first batch of dissolved salt waste from Tank 41 has been staged and sample data so far indicates the material meets existing plans for disposal.
+DOE intends to limit the saltcake waste processed through DDA to the Tank 41 waste.

-Salt core sampling of Tank 25 (the second tank scheduled for DDA processing) is planned to provide advanced indications of the acceptability of that material.
-However, until the material is processed and sampled, the potential remains that Tank 41 or Tank 25 may not meet requirements.
-Planning and sampling for a third tank is underway in the event the amount of material planned to be disposed from Tank 41 or Tank 25 can not be achieved.
+Saltcake core sampling of Tank 25 has been performed and analysis of the samples is under way to provide advanced indications of the acceptability of that material for interim salt processing (currently planned for ARP/MCU).
+However, until the salt waste is processed and sampled, the potential remains that Tank 41 or Tank 25 may not meet requirements.
+Analysis of core samples taken from a third tank (28) is underway in the event the salt waste planned to be disposed can not meet requirements.

 As previously discussed, a Saltstone Facility disposal permit change is required from the State of South Carolina.
-DOE continues to work closely with the State to resolve issues as they are identified, however the potential remains for delays to this process.
+DOE continues to work closely with the State to resolve issues as they are identified, however delays in this process have resulted in additional delays in the start of low activity salt processing and the Department will not be in a position to meet the commitment dates in Revision 3 to this IP.
 An additional program risk exists relative to the potential for additional legal actions.
-Although not required by Section 3116, DOE issued the draft waste determination for review.
-The public submitted comments on the draft 3116 waste determination and the public will have the opportunity to be involved in the permit process; however, the potential for legal challenges cannot be ruled out.
+Although not required by Section 3116, DOE issued the draft waste determination for public review concurrent with the NRC consultation.
+The public submitted comments on the draft Section 3116 waste determination and the public will have the opportunity to be involved in the permit process; however, the potential for legal challenges cannot be ruled out.
+The Revision 4 commitment date to complete processing of 100,000 gallons of salt solution does not include contingency for resolution of potential legal challenges.

-Relative to the ARP, modification design work is essentially complete and construction activities are currently in progress.
+Relative to the ARP, modification design work and construction activities are complete and startup testing has begun.
 By the nature of the process, technical risks are primarily related to achieving throughput and decontamination factors in a production environment.
-The technical risks for the MCU are much higher than ARP due to the fact MCU is in the early stage of design, the increased complexity of the process, and questions concerning solvent carryover into the DWPF and Saltstone Facility operations.
-Modifications to the MCU design are currently being evaluated to address the solvent carryover issue.
+The technical risks for the MCU are much higher than ARP due to the fact MCU is still in the construction phase, the increased complexity of the process, and questions concerning solvent carryover into the DWPF and Saltstone Facility operations.
+Modifications to the MCU design and downstream facilities are currently being evaluated to address the solvent carryover issue.
+It should be recognized that ARP and MCU operations are directly dependent on Saltstone Facility operations.
+It is judged to be unlikely that the required facility permits tied to ARP/MCU operations would be unnecessarily delayed.